Ryukyuan religion: Community worship

 A model utaki set up near Motobu in Okinawa.

 Community worship most often involves that of marine and mountain deities, who determine the success of agricultural, shipping/trade, and fishing pursuits.
-Community worship also includes chthonic spirits inhabiting rocks, trees, caves, and springs, who are respected with deference in their province (such as by not moving the rock, harming the tree, or entering the grove/cave) and receive offerings.
+Community worship also includes chthonic spirits inhabiting rocks, trees, caves, and springs, who receive offerings and are respected with deference in their province (such as by not moving the rock, harming the tree, or entering the grove or cave).

 Especially old or powerful ancestors act as local deities and inhabit an utaki, or "sacred place".
 This is usually a grove, a spring, or a cave located near the village, entrance to which is sometimes restricted and sanctity of which is always respected.
 The most sacred spot in an utaki is the ibi and the area around it (the ibi nu mae).
 Only the noro may enter the ibi to make offerings and prayers on the ibi nu mae.

 Examples of famous utaki are Sefa-utaki (the most sacred official place in the Ryūkyū Kingdom).
 Legend has it that the goddess Amamikyu, who gave birth to the islands of the Ryukyus, descended here.
 From this sacred grove, people prayed to Kudaka Island, Okinawa's most sacred place.
 Once the inaugurations of the high priestess of the Shuri Court, kikoe-ōgimi, took place there.

 As mentioned, Kudaka Island is the site of many utaki.
 Other especially sacred places in and around Okinawa include the area around Nakijin Castle and Gusukuyama (or Tacchu), a high, steep peak on Ie-shima.

 The line between kami, ancestors, and other spirits may be faint in community ancestor worship, such as when especially ancient ancestors are worshipped as with the same respect as other, never-corporeal kami.
 This is because "kami" is a broad term, meaning not only "god" but less specifically "concentration of spiritual energy"; thus, in the example of the especially ancient ancestors, they are treated as kami because of their power.
 Also, when a noro assumes the form of a god, she becomes the locus of this great energy, and thus is a kami.